patriciogonzalezvivo/libopz/README.md

     - [ ] Lights
     - [ ] Motion
     - [ ] Step Components
-- [ ] Create a Midi driver agnostic version of the `libopz`
+- [ ] Create a MIDI agnostic version of the `libopz` (an extension of the `src/opz_device.h` abstraction).
+In case someone want to use something else that RtMidi or manually handle all MIDI events
-- [ ] Clean CMake rutines to allow the compilation of `libopz` as a static/dynamic library (with and without RtMidi support)
+- [ ] Clean CMake rutines to allow the compilation of `libopz` as a static/dynamic library (with & without RtMidi support)
 - [ ] Add the hability to make changes on the OP-Z
 - [ ] Compile a **Python3** module using SWIG (with no RtMidi support, raw midi messages will needs to be handled by a Python library)
 - [ ] Compile a **JavaScript** module using WASM (width no RtMidi support, raw midi messages will need to be handled by a JS library)